AdaCore/gnatstudio/docs/users_guide/remote.rst

 * The :guilabel:`Remote Sync Tool` is used to synchronize remote and local filesystems, if these are not shared filesystems.
-Only :program:`rsync` is supported by GPS.
+Only :program:`rsync` is supported by GNAT Studio.

-* The :guilabel:`Extra Init Commands` lists initialization commands that GPS sends to the server when it connects to the remote machine, the chosen shell is launched, and your default initialization files are read (i.e.  .bashrc file for the bash shell).
-GPS sends these extra commands, allowing you to, for example, specify a compilation toolchain.
+* The :guilabel:`Extra Init Commands` lists initialization commands that GNAT Studio sends to the server when it connects to the remote machine, the chosen shell is launched, and your default initialization files are read (i.e.  .bashrc file for the bash shell).
+GNAT Studio sends these extra commands, allowing you to, for example, specify a compilation toolchain.

 * The :guilabel:`User Name` specifies the name used to connect to the server.
 The default is your current login name on your local machine.